mishelashala/blog/003-encapsulation.md

 # Encapsulation

-In the context of OOP: encapsulation is a mechanism or technique to restrict access to the internals of an object.
+In the context of OOP: encapsulation is a mechanism or technique to avoid leaking the implementation details of an object.
+This process is achieved thru the use of information hiding and abstractions.

+> In this blog post we're gonna focus just in the usage of information hiding.

-One of the mechanisms used to achieve this in OOP languages is thru the use of access modifiers (public, private, protected).
+One of the mechanisms used to achieve information hiding in OOP languages is thru the use of access modifiers (public, private, protected).

 ## Why would we want encapsulation?

-In OOP we don't treat objects just as a bag with properties, a data structure, or a type.
+In OOP we don't treat objects just as bags with properties, data structures, or types.

-We visualize it as unit with its own internal state and internal processes.
+We visualize them as self-contained units with their own internal state and internal processes.
 The entire idea behind encapsulation is not to worry about that internal state, and those internal processes.
-So, the goal of the object is just to expose us information to work with: a public interface.
+The goal of the object is to expose us just the necessary information to work with it: a public interface.

-## It's all about access
+## Information hiding is all about access

 Prior to es2019 we didn't have access modifiers on JavaScript.
 In fact all properties in objects are pubic.